Skip to content

 • Complete 5G module: 8 to 12 months

 Mexico has its own regulator (IFT) requiring distinct homologation.
-PTCRB is not formally required but widely used as reference.
-Most Mexican operators accept FCC + PTCRB-certified modules without additional tests.
+PTCRB is not formally required but widely used as a reference, and Mexican operators commonly rely on PTCRB-certified modules; check each operator's own acceptance requirements.

 Is my cellular product also subject to FCC?